Stay warm in the winter and cool in the summer.

 The installation of Magnetite storm insulating panels will reduce condensation appearing on windows.
 Reducing condensation can protect the health of your family by preventing mould growth.
 Less condensation can also prolong the life of window furnishings and sills.
 Magnetite can help, as part

 Our system is designed to meet the specific requirements of your situation.
 Our clear panels will maximize the amount of natural light entering into a room to allow passive heating in winter.
 During summer, we can use a range of solar control films for glare control and to minimize radiant heat.
-Tests by CSA® have proven that installing the Magnetite system can improve a windows’ summer performance by 76% and the winter performance by 62%.
+Installing the Magnetite system can improve a windows’ summer performance by 76% and the winter performance by 62%.

 Technical Data and Results